Osoito/ICS-portofolio/README.md

 # TOSD-FinalProject

-This is the repository for the final project of Tools of Software Development.
+This is the repository for Zhu(last name) Chen's final project of Tools of Software Development.